-There are lots of reasons you might want to root your Android phone.
+There are lots of reasons you might want to root your Android phone (and just as many reasons to not root your Android device).
 You can get otherwise unavailable apps, get rid of preinstalled crapware, boost battery life and increase your phone's processing power.
 In short, rooting enables you to use the superuser (or root) permissions of the operating system, giving you more control.
-Here's some top apps created specifically for rooted Android devices.
+Here are some top apps created specifically for rooted Android devices.

 Rooting gives users access to "superuser" permissions or "SU," which allows for privileged access to commands that let users mess around with low-level commands and settings for the Android OS and your device's hardware.
 That's both really useful and potentially a security risk.
 Enter SuperSU, a permissions manager that carefully monitors for apps that request Superuser access so that you can grant or revoke permissions as needed.
 SuperSU can log SU requests, set permissions on a per-app basis, and more.

 Dumpster is billed as the Android equivalent of a desktop OS's Recycle Bin, allowing users to recover deleted images, video and music files as well as uninstalled apps.
 Deleted files are sent to the dumpster, allowing for recovery, or you can toss them out, freeing up space for new installs and other content.
 Dumpster allows users to preview items to be recovered within the app, includes password/PIN protection, and can be configured to automatically empty old files in the dumpster after a certain period.
 In addition, there's an option to empty your old files into Dumpster's cloud service allowing for online backups of data.
 While Dumpster can run without root, root access makes it more efficient with regards to memory and battery.